chrisfcarroll/PowerShell-Bash-Dual-Script-Templates/README.md

 -   Some very limited scripts can work identically on both platforms without duplication.
 See `Onescriptforall.ps1` .
-Make this magic work by putting a shebang header for bash in the file, and giving it a .ps1 extension.
+Make this magic work by putting a shebang header for bash in the file, but giving it a .ps1 extension.

 ### Miscellaneous Comments